-Potential hazards, failure mechanisms, and related incidents associated with any work process or system should always be identified, analyzed, and eliminated or mitigated as part of sound safety planning.
+Effective safety planning identifies, analyzes, and mitigates or eliminates potential hazards, failure mechanisms, and their related incidents associated with any work process or system.
 Other safety aspects that may be adversely affected by a failure should be considered.
 These aspects include threats or impacts to the following: